kontent-ai/sample-app-php/README.md

 1. Sign in with your credentials.
 1. Manage content in the content administration interface of your sample project.

-You can learn more about content editing with Kontent.ai in the documentation.
+You can learn more about content editing with in the [Kontent.ai Learn portal](https://kontent.ai/learn/).

 ## Content delivery